-(1) Non-Emergency Psychotropic Medication Any request for administration of non-emergency psychotropic medication must be submitted by the Department of Child, Family and Adult Services (DCFAS).
+(1) Non-Emergency Psychotropic Medication

+Any request for administration of non-emergency psychotropic medication must be submitted by the Department of Child, Family and Adult Services (DCFAS).
 The request must be on the Application for Psychotropic Medication (Judicial Council form JV-220).
-Following preparation of the Judicial Council form JV-220, DCFAS shall provide a copy of the request to counsel and self-represented litigants, along with a blank Input on Application for Psychotropic Medication (Judicial Council form JV-222).
+Following preparation of the Judicial Council form JV-220, DCFAS shall provide a copy of the request to counsel, tribal representatives, Court Appointed Special Advocates (CASA), and self-represented litigants, along with a blank Input on Application for Psychotropic Medication (Judicial Council form JV-222).
 DCFAS shall wait two court days for responses.
 Counsel and self-represented litigants shall respond indicating agreement, disagreement without a request for hearing, or disagreement with a request for hearing.
 The responses, or lack thereof, shall be noted on the Judicial Council form JV-220 prior to filing the request with the court.
 DCFAS shall file the original plus one copy of Judicial Council form JV-220, Physician's Statement-Attachment (Judicial Council form JV-220(A)), and Proof of Notice of Application (Judicial Council form JV-221).
 DCFAS shall prepare and submit one Order on Application for Psychotropic Medication (Judicial Council form JV-223), with Page 3 of the Physician's Statement attached, for court signature.
-The documents shall be filed at the dependency filing counter located on the 3rd floor of the William R. Ridgeway Family Relations Courthouse located at 3341 Power Inn Road, Sacramento, CA 95826.
-DCFAS shall provide a paper copy to all counsel and self-represented litigants.
-If any counsel or self-represented litigant files the Input on Application for Psychotropic Medication (Judicial Council form JV-222), they shall serve a copy on other counsel and self-represented litigants.
+DCFAS shall provide a paper copy to all counsel and selfrepresented litigants.
+If any counsel, tribal representative, CASA or self-represented litigant files the Input on Application for Psychotropic Medication (Judicial Council form JV-222), they shall serve a copy on other counsel and self-represented litigants.

 (2) Emergency Psychotropic Medication.

 If psychotropic medication is administered by a physician without court authorization in an emergency situation, as defined in California Rules of Court, rule 5.640(i), court authorization must be sought as soon as practical, but in no case later than two court days, after the emergency administration of the psychotropic medication.
 Court authorization for Emergency Psychotropic Medication must be consistent with the procedures outlined above for Non-Emergency Psychotropic Medication, except DCFAS is not required to wait two court days for responses from counsel and self-represented litigants.

-(C) Medical, Surgical or Dental Care.
+(B) Medical, Surgical or Dental Care.

 Medical, Surgical or Dental Care requests shall continue to be in accord with the Juvenile Dependency Court Protocol Authorization for Medical, Surgical or Dental Care pursuant to Welfare and Institutions Code section 369.

-(Adopted 1/1/2013; revised 1/1/2014; revised 1/1/2016; revised 1/1/2018; revised 1/1/2019; revised 1/1/2020; revised 1/1/2022)
+(Adopted 1/1/2013; Revised 1/1/2014, 1/1/2016, 1/1/2018, 1/1/2019, 1/1/2020, 1/1/2022, 7/1/2025)